 Prior to Accenture, Marty served as a leader in the national and community service and workforce skills fields.
 He worked on Capitol Hill and helped write several successful pieces of legislation, including creating Americorps—the US domestic Peace Corps—and turning the Martin Luther King holiday into a national day of service.
 He also served with the Diocese of Gallup, working with Native American children in New Mexico.

 Marty is an outspoken advocate of social responsibility and committed to inclusion and diversity.
 He previously served as executive sponsor of Accenture's African American Employee Resource Group and of the company's recruiting efforts at historically black colleges and universities (HBCU).

 Marty currently serves on numerous local boards including the Greater Washington Board of Trade, United Way of National Capital Area, Federal City Council and KIPP-DC.
-He is a member of the Economic Club of Washington, D.C. and active on two national boards: President Bush's Points of Light Foundation and the Children’s Defense Fund.
+He is a member of the Economic Club of Washington, D.C. and a part of the Smithsonian FUTURES Working Group.
+He is also active on two national boards: President Bush's Points of Light Foundation and the Children’s Defense Fund.